Contrast-Security-OSS/docs/content/tools/plugins/MavenPlugin.md

 Multi-module Maven builds can appear as different servers in Contrast.
 If you want to discourage this behavior, and prefer to see all modules appear under the same server in Contrast, set the `serverPath` property.

-**You are strongly encouraged to add a serverPath if this build will be run in a CI environment such as Travis CI or Circle CI.** This will help with keeping your servers tidy in the Contrast UI.
+**You are strongly encouraged to add a `serverPath`, if this build will be run in a continuous integration (CI) environment such as Travis CI or Circle CI.** This will help you keep your servers tidy in the Contrast UI.

 ### appVersion